Phytobenthos

-Phytobenthos (/.faɪtəʊ'bɛnθɒs/) (from Greek φυτόν (phyton, meaning "plants") and βένθος (benthos, meaning "depths") are autotrophic organisms found attached to bottom surfaces aquatic environments, such as rocks, sediments, or even other organisms.
+Phytobenthos (/.faɪtəʊ'bɛnθɒs/) (from Greek φυτόν (phyton, meaning "plants") and βένθος (benthos, meaning "depths") are autotrophic organisms found attached to bottom surfaces of aquatic environments, such as rocks, sediments, or even other organisms.
 This photosynthetic community includes single-celled or filamentous cyanobacteria, microalgae, and macrophytes.
 Phytobenthos are highly diverse, and can be found in freshwater and marine environments, as well as transitional water systems.
 However, their distribution and availability still depend on the factors and stressors that exist in the environment.
 Because phytobenthos are autotrophs, they need to be able to subsist where it is still possible to perform photosynthesis.
 Similar to phytoplankton, phytobenthos contribute to the aquatic food web for grazers and heterotrophic bacteria, and researchers have also been studying their health as an indicator for water quality and environmental integrity of aquatic ecosystems.

 Overview

 Phytobenthos are subcategorized into microphytobenthos and macrophytobenthos.
 Microphytobenthos such as diatoms can be as small as 0.2 μm in diameter, and macrophytobenthos such as kelps can be tens of meters long.
 To establish themselves on surfaces, phytobenthos usually stabilize themselves onto substrates through the use of various polysaccharides, glycoproteins, and even lipids that make up the extracellular polymeric substance, of which 40 - 90% of the carbons are derived from carbohydrates.
 Some species of phytobenthos such as Ostreobium and diatoms such as the Synedra acus Kütznig have been observed to live in a free-living state.
 Benthic diatoms have been found to be useful indicator species for determining the state of the aquatic environment as many study models have demonstrated association between the type of diatom communities that are present and the stability and the size of the sediments.
 Non-diatom phytobenthos such as the cyanobacteria Nostoc spp. and Phormidium spp. have also been used as biological indicators.